OpenJML/openjml.github.io/tutorial/Expressions.md

 ## Quantified expressions

-A general point about all these quantified expressions is that any numeric subexpressions are evaluated in bigint-math mode so that there is no conern about overflow in evaluating the expression.
+A general point about all these quantified expressions is that any numeric subexpressions are evaluated in [bigint-math mode](ArithmeticModes) so that there is no concern about overflow in evaluating the expression.
 Arithmetic mode operators are not allowed within the quantified expression.
 The result of the expression may be cast to the result type of the expression when the computation is complete.
 Examples are given below.

 TODO - need worked examples of these